00sapo/predatory-battle/README.md

 It checks if journals, books or conferences are present in such lists.

 WARNING!
-The script is highly imprecise and should be used as a helper to human force.
-You should careful check suggestions coming from the script!
+The script is highly imprecise and should be used as a helper to human work.
+You should carefully check suggestions coming from the script!

 ## Installation